micahstubbs/html-annotation-experiments/01/README.md

-this iteration updates things and makes the code even nicer to work with
+this iteration updates things and makes the code even nicer to work with. prettier format almost all the things.

 ---